joyofhex/calen/README.md

 ## Usage

-First, calen looks at a file named ~/.jira for your corporate credentials.
+First, calen looks at a file named ~/.calen for your corporate credentials.
 It is a yaml file formatted as such:

 ```
   ---
   username: corp_username
   password: your_password_here
+  address: your_email_address_here
 ```

-There are two ways you can use calen.
+There are three ways you can use calen.

 First, is an overview of booked rooms for a given day: